caojiezhang/VSR-Transformer/README.md

 ## Citation

-If you use this code for a paper please cite:
+If you use this code of our paper please cite:

 ```
 @article{cao2021vsrt,